fernandoimkt/me/README.md

 # me

 For new project:
-git add
-git commit
-git push
+git add, git commit, git push.